 Sound is central in Tally’s creations.
 Her music is a flow of playful contrasts where a sense of humour and poetic use of sound are blended to mix.
 Beside writing works for contemporary music scene, she has composed music for films.
 In recent years, importance of orchestral music has increased in her oeuvre.
 Mirjam Tally is also performer of electroacoustic music: she has a duo "Unejõgi" ("Dream river") together with Estonian folk musician Meelika Hainsoo.
 Elements of Estonian folk music are mixed with electroacoustic sounds, with influences of minimalism, glitch, drone and electronic pop.

 She has graduated from the Estonian Academy of Music as a student of Lepo Sumera in 2000.
 Since 2006, Tally lives on the island of Gotland, Sweden.
 In 2009-2010, she was Composer in Residence at Swedish Radio P2 channel.
-In 2017, Tally will be Composer in Residence at Studio Acusticum in Piteå, Sweden.
+In 2017, Tally was Composer in Residence at Studio Acusticum in Piteå, Sweden.
 In 2018, Tally´s album "Interferences" was nominated for Manifest prize in Sweden, in category "best experimental".

 In 2009, Tally's orchestral work “Turbulence” was selected as one of recommended works at International Rostrum of Composers.
 She has received 2 prizes for her work “Turbulence” - the Composer Prize of the Estonian Music Days Festival (2007) and the small Christ Johnson Music Prize (2008) by the Royal Swedish Academy of Music.